 I am very pleased to welcome you to The University of Akron Wayne College.
-In the four years I have been here, I have been impressed by the talent and by the warmth of the people.
-I know you will have the same experience.
+In my years as dean, I have been impressed by the talent and by the warmth of the people here; I am confident you will have the same experience.

-Wayne College is a place where students, teaching, and learning are our first priorities.
+Wayne College is a place where students, teaching, and learning are our top priorities.
 It is a place where faculty and staff are committed to the success of each student, a place where we will work together to help you reach your educational and personal goals.